-- The Air Weapon and Licensing (Scotland) Act 2015 will introduce compulsory licensing for air guns in Scotland, and will come into effect on 1 January 2017. - The Countryside Alliance opposed this legislation as we believe licensing of air guns to be expensive and ineffective at improving public safety.
-Given the nature of the UK, having no internal border controls, and the already extensive legislation regulating air guns, we fail to see that a convincing case has been made for licensing in Scotland.
+The Air Weapon and Licensing (Scotland) Act 2015, came into effect 1 January 2017, and has introduced compulsory licensing for air guns in Scotland.

-- Given the existing UK restrictions for under 18s, a licensing system will do nothing to prevent misuse amongst young people.
+- The Countryside Alliance opposed this legislation as we believe licensing of air guns to be expensive and ineffective at improving public safety.
+Given the nature of the UK, having no internal border controls, and the already extensive legislation regulating air guns, we fail to see that a convincing case has been made for licensing in Scotland. - Given the existing UK restrictions for under 18s, a licensing system will do nothing to prevent misuse amongst young people.
 If a person is going to misuse an air gun they will do so regardless of having a licence, given that misuse is already against the law.
 Moreover, under 18s may not use an air gun unsupervised in a public place, require consent to use one on private land, and may not own an air gun or ammunition. - Under the new legislation in Scotland, a certificate holder from England wishing to travel to Scotland, say for a shooting holiday including game shooting and deer stalking, is able to travel unhindered with their shotgun and stalking rifle by virtue of his Great Britain Shotgun Certificate and Firearm Certificate.
-Yet if they wished to bring an air gun, which is 112 times less powerful than a 12 bore shotgun and 200 times less powerful than a stalking rifle, then they will require a Scottish Visitor Permit as of 1 January 2017. - Licensing will result in putting further pressure on already overstretched firearms officers, add to the cost of lawful shooting, and result in no improvements for public safety.
+Yet if they wished to bring an air gun, which is 112 times less powerful than a 12 bore shotgun and 200 times less powerful than a stalking rifle, then they now require a Scottish Visitor Permit.